JensenNick/huawei_solar_pees/README.md

 # - 'sensor.power_meter_active_power' (from the Huawei Solar integration)
 # - 'sensor.battery_charge_discharge_power' (from the Huawei Solar integration)
  ```
-If you have a single inverter setup I recomend that you set the state of the `sensor.power_inverter_2_input` to be 0 (zero) and that you do this in the GUI.
+If you have a single inverter setup it is necesarry to set the state of the `sensor.power_inverter_2_input` to be 0 (zero) and I recomend that you do this in the GUI.
 This way you can keep the  [huawei_solar_pees.yaml](packages/huawei_solar_pees.yaml) package file unaltered, which will be a huge benefit if/when the package file may be revised.

 Follow these steps to set the state of `sensor.power_inverter_2_input` to 0 (zero) in the GUI.
 * Go to (1) *"Developer tools"* > (2) *"STATES"*.